-The Research Bureau has been engaged by the Investing In Girls Alliance (IIG), a project of the Women's Initiative of United Way of Central Mass, to conduct a new needs assessment.
+The Research Bureau was engaged by the Investing In Girls Alliance (IIG), a project of the Women’s Initiative of United Way of Central Mass, to conduct a new needs assessment.
 The Alliance was established in 2007 to improve services for middle-school girls in Central Massachusetts through research, education, advocacy, and collaboration.
 Following a six-month needs assessment, the Alliance developed a strategic plan through the year, 2011.
-The plan's purposes include the following:
+The plan’s purposes included the following:

 - build the capacity of its member organizations;

 - engage a wide range of constituencies in efforts to improve services for girls;

 - improve access to information about girls and girls’ programs;